Single Image, Any Face: Generalisable 3D Face Generation: Experiments

 \section{Experiments}

-\textbf{Datasets} For model training, we use the 323 out of 359 identities from the Facescape dataset \cite{yang2020facescape}, following the setting of \cite{chen2024morphable}.
+\paragraph{Datasets} We adopt the same train/test split protocol as Morphable Diffusion \cite{chen2024morphable}: 323 identities for training, 36 identities for testing, following the official FaceScape \cite{yang2020facescape} evaluation setting.
 The same real training data is used for all the models compared, whilst our model also uses synthetic data.
 For the {\tt out-of-domain} generalised evaluation, we randomly select 1,024 images from FFHQ \cite{karras2019style} with the background removed using \cite{Qin_2020_PR}.
 We also test on the H3DS dataset \cite{ramon2021h3d}, which includes multi-view images around the head for 23 identities.
 For the {\tt in-domain} evaluation, as \cite{chen2024morphable} we use the same 36 test identities in the Facescape dataset \cite{yang2020facescape}.